-The fifteen acre Klingel Farm is south of town on the east side of Emmitsburg Road.
-It was in the center of the Confederate attacks on July 2nd and 3rd.
+The fifteen acre Klingel Farm is south of Gettysburg on the east side of Emmitsburg Road.
+(Emmitsburg Road tour map) It was in the center of the Confederate attacks on July 2nd and 3rd.

-Daniel Klingel bought the farm in April of 1863 from Jacob Benner, who in 1862 had received the farm from its original owner, the elderly Ludwig Esick, for payment of debts.
-Daniel, an Adams County native, lived at the farm with his wife Hannah and two very young children, Samuel and Catherine.
+Daniel Klingel was a native of Adams County.
+He bought the farm in April of 1863 from Jacob Benner.
+In 1862 Brenner had received the farm from its original owner, the elderly Ludwig Esick, for payment of debts.
+Daniel lived at the farm with his wife Hannah and two very young children, Samuel and Catherine.
 Daniel was a shoemaker as well as a farmer.

 Is it Klingle or Klingel?
 The War Department plaque in front of the house reads “Klingel,” as do the tombstones in Evergreen Cemetery and the Batchelder maps.
 Other records, including some with Daniel’s signature, read “Klingle.”
 And on his pension form he signed his name “Daniel Klingal, otherwise Klingle.”
 Like the Bryan or Brian family, spelling could be more free-form in former times.